gsl-lite/gsl-lite/README.md

 Development of *gsl-lite* happens in the `master` branch.
 Versioning semantics apply only to tagged releases: there is no stability guarantee between individual commits in the `master` branch, i.e. anything added since the last tagged release may be renamed, removed, have the semantics changed, etc. without further notice.

-A minor-version release will be compatible (in both ABI and API) with the previous minor-version release (with [rare exceptions](https://github.com/gsl-lite/gsl-lite/issues/156) while we're still in version 0.\*).
+A minor-version release will be compatible (in both ABI and API) with the previous minor-version release (with [rare exceptions](https://github.com/gsl-lite/gsl-lite/issues/156) while we are still in version 0.\*).
 Thus, once a change is released, it becomes part of the API.

 Some of the [configuration options](#configuration-options) affect the API and ABI of *gsl-lite*.
 Most configuration options exist because a change we wanted to make would have broken backward compatibility,